garygriswold/Bible.js/Plugins/AudioPlayer/README.md

 	Removed unused functions that require ios 9 or 10.

-	Renamed ViewController to VideoViewController

-After installing cordova-plugin-console, the JS console.log messages do get into the XCode console.log, but they do not get into a file in the cordova directory that can be accessed when running cordova and not xCode.
+//After installing cordova-plugin-console, the JS console.log messages do get
+//into the XCode console.log, but they do not get into a file in the cordova directory
+//that can be accessed when running cordova and not xCode.